Military Divorce Lawyer

-Below is an overview of military divorce laws affecting U.S. service men and women who are contemplating or getting a divorce.
+Below is an overview of military divorce laws affecting U.S. servicemen and women contemplating or getting a divorce.

 Before any court can grant a divorce to military members or spouses, it must have "jurisdiction" or the authority to hear the case.
 For civilians, jurisdiction is generally the place where the person lives.
 However, for military personnel, jurisdiction may be the place where the person holds legal residence, even if the service member is stationed somewhere else.
 As discussed below, there are exceptions to this general requirement.